h3xstream/waf-workshop/website/docs/02-encoding.md

 ### Fuzzy Encoding Generator (Burp Extension)

-This extension integrate in Burp Intruder.
-It will re-encode in various forms the value place between parameter delimiters `§§`.
+This extension integrates with Burp Intruder.
+It will re-encode in various forms the value placed between parameter delimiters `§§`.

 <figure markdown>
 ![](images/fuzzy_burp.gif)